arbor-sim/arbor/doc/tutorial/network_ring.rst

    for sp in sim.spikes():
       print(' ', sp)

-And let's wrap up with a plot of the sampling data:
+Let's have a plot of the sampling data:

 .. code-block:: python